 - IBM i / AS400

-B2C eCommerce is one of the fastest growing sectors in the economy, with U.S. eCommerce sales growing by 15% in 2018.
-While this poses a significant opportunity to B2C businesses, an even more promising opportunity lies within B2B eCommerce.
+B2C eCommerce is one of the fastest-growing sectors in the economy, with U.S. eCommerce sales growing by 15% in 2018.
+While this poses a significant opportunity to B2C businesses, and even more promising opportunity lies within B2B eCommerce.
 In fact, a reliable and user-friendly eCommerce site is more valuable than ever before.